lobodol/FireDIY-PrivateMessageBundle/README.md

 FDPrivateMessageBundle does not provide a ready-to-use User entity but uses Symfony's UserInterface.

 So, you just have to create your own User class implementing ```Symfony\Component\Security\Core\User\UserInterface```.
-You can heaven use FOSUserBundle.
+You can even use FOSUserBundle.

 ## Step 4: Configure your application's config.yml
 Now you have your User entity, you just have to tell FDPrivateMessageBundle to use it :